-COYOTE VALLEY BAND OF POMO, ELDER PRISCILLA HUNTER
+FIRST NATION COYOTE VALLEY BAND OF POMO, ELDER PRISCILLA HUNTER on Protecting Her Forest Family & Recovering Her Homeland

 My name is Priscilla Hunter and I am a tribal elder of Coyote Valley Band of Pomo Indians.
 I also serve as the Chairwoman of the Intertribal Sinkyone Wilderness Council consisting of ten local tribes who have purchased 3,900 acres on the Mendocino Lost Coast in order to preserve the forest there and save it from a third clear-cut.
 Our view of a sustainable forest is a forest that sustains our culture, values and way of life, not one that is managed in order to be cut for profit.